Kzax01/AWS-Security-Aerosecure/SecurityHub/02_Identifying_Threats_AWS_Security_Hub/walkthrough.md

 4. On the review page, click **Confirm** at the bottom.
 5. In the AWS Config Dashboard, navigate to **Settings** (left menu).

+> 💡AWS config will automatically create a bucket s3 to store the records

 ### 🕵️ Step 2: Activate Security Hub

 Our **command center** is Security Hub.
 Let’s turn it on.